Pholisma sonorae: Description

 Pholisma sonorae is a perennial herb which grows in sand dunes, its fleshy stem extending down to two meters (six feet) below the surface and emerging above as a small rounded or ovate form.
 It may be somewhat mushroom-shaped if enough sand blows away to reveal the top of the stem.
 It is a parasitic plant which attaches to the roots of various desert shrubs such as wild buckwheats, ragweeds, plucheas, and Tiquilia plicata and T. palmeri to obtain nutrients.

 As a heterotroph, the Pholisma sonorae plant lacks chlorophyll and is grayish, whitish, or brown in color.
 It has glandular scale-like leaves along its surface.
 It is speculated that the plant obtains water, not from its host plants, but through stomata in its leaves.
 The plant blooms in centimeter-wide flowers which are pink to purple in color with white margins.

 Uses

 This was an important food item for certain desert-dwelling Native American peoples, including the Cocopah and the Hia C-eḍ O'odham.

 Status

-The plant is rare as its habitat of shifting dune sands has been depleted by development.
+The plant is rare and threatened by off-road vehicle use in much of its habitat of sandy dunes.
+Other threats include military activities, development, agriculture, habitat loss, and non-native plants.
+Pholisma sonorae is ranked 1B.2 on the California Native Plant Society's Rare Plant Inventory, meaning it is rare, threatened, or endangered in California and elsewhere.